TshepoShale/Python-Notes/README.md

 ### Anaconda Navigator:
 Anaconda is a popular open-source distribution of Python and other data science-related packages.
 It simplifies the process of installing, managing, and updating Python libraries for data science, machine learning, and scientific computing.
 Anaconda includes tools such as conda, a powerful package manager, and provides an environment management system, allowing users to create isolated Python environments for different projects, making it easier to manage dependencies and avoid conflicts between packages.

+## Day 2:
+## Variables:
+Variables in programming act as temporary storage spaces in a computer's memory, holding various data values.
+When a variable's value changes, it affects the program's current state.
+They serve as containers for different data items, and understanding them is essential for programming.
+Variables are crucial in all programming languages, allowing data transfer between functions and making programming tasks more manageable.
+Each variable is created with an initial value.
+A value can be in *THREE* states:
+1. Variable creation (Declaration)
+2. Variable assignment (Initialization)
+3. Variable changed (Execution)

+NB: Once the code which created the variable has finished executing, the variable is destroyed.

+NB: In Python, variables are defined in a standard way, by using the assignment character (=).
+This changes the value of the variable.
+Naming conventions specify the way in which variables should be named.
+This standard is used to make code more readable, and thus easier to understand.

+The rules include the start and continuation characters.
+Variable names may contain any upper or lower case letter (A–Z, a–z), a number, or the underscore character.
+They may not begin with a number or contain spaces.
+Continuation characters are any characters except whitespace characters like tab and space.

+Here are a few examples of valid variable names:

+* c
+* ref_number
+* admin
+* aVeryLongName
+Here are a few examples of invalid variable names:

+* True
+* $name
+* 12Graph